ZRunner/fr-mc-python-lib/docs/generalities.rst

 .. note:: These constants will probably never be useful to you; nevertheless they are an integral part of the library, so I preferred to indicate them here.

-.. automodule:: frmc_lib
-	:members: regex_version

 **regex_version:** The regex string used to retrieve the item version (one of the few that are common to almost all items)

 .. code-block:: python

     regex_version = r'<div class=\"version\">[^<]+<br/>\s*<[^>]+>\s*([^<\n\r]+)\s*</a>'

-.. automodule:: frmc_lib
-	:members: timeout

-**timeout:** When searching for the html version of a page, this is the maximum time, in seconds, the program waits before raising an exception :class:`requests.exceptions.Timeout`
+**timeout:** When searching for the html version of a page, this is the maximum time, in seconds, the program waits before raising an exception `requests.Timeout <https://docs.python-requests.org/en/master/api/#requests.Timeout>`_.

 .. code-block:: python